• Skip to primary navigation

 Georgian Soup Dumplings

-What xiao long bao is to China, and khinkali is to Georgia.
+What xiao long bao is to China, khinkali is to Georgia.
 These extra-large soup dumplings carry minced pork and beef morsels that release a salty, flavorful juice when boiled.
 There is a traditional way to eat khinkali (hint: You leave a piece uneaten), which takes some practice.
 But once you master the procedure, it's easy to house down several while chugging beer - a classic Georgian pairing.

 Ajapsandali